 Can you make pikelets without eggs?

-Absolutely!
-For an egg-free version, you can use alternatives such as unsweetened applesauce, mashed banana, or a flaxseed meal mixture (1 tablespoon flaxseed meal mixed with 2.5 tablespoons water) to bind the ingredients together.
+Sure!
+If you dont want eggs, try unsweetened applesauce, mashed banana, or mix flaxseed meal with water (1 tablespoon flaxseed to 2.5 tablespoon water) to bind the batter.

 Are pikelets the same as crumpets?